A go-to option for many people who want to check if an email was opened is to request a read receipt.

 Yes - platforms like Streak, Mixmax, and SalesHandy are built for this.
 They’ll notify you when an email is opened, as long as tracking isn’t blocked.

-How Can You Tell if Someone Read Your Email on an iPhone?
+How Can You Tell if Someone Read Your Email on an Iphone?

 If read receipts are enabled or the iPhone’s settings don’t block trackers, you may get a notification.
 But iOS privacy features can limit accuracy.